Hey Buddy! Before you read on, do you think it’s appropriate to invest in games for kids with ADHD?

 - Six players should make use of the entire triangle.

-- Select color and place your colored pegs on your side.
+- Select a color and place your colored pegs on your side.

-- Decide the player that goes first.
-After that, the first player will move their ten colored pegs forward, side to side, backward.
+- Decide on the player that goes first.
+After that, the first player will move their ten colored pegs forward, side to side, and backward.

 - They can also hop over a page directly in a vacant hole.